The short answer

 Cain slays Abel in this 1866 engraving by Gustave Dore

-The impulse to hate and destroy that which you don’t have is the essence of the kind of dark resentment that hides at the base of envy.
-This comes up all the time in worldly issues, especially politics.
-It’s very common today to see movements and groups who claim to be disadvantaged in one way or another, but their requests for accommodation so often contain (and sometimes only barely disguised) the desire to destroy and tear down those things or groups that they view as responsible.
+The impulse to hate and destroy that which you don’t have is the essence of the dark resentment that hides at the base of envy.
+It comes up all the time in worldly issues, especially politics.
+It’s very common today to see movements and groups who claim to be disadvantaged in one way or another, but their requests for accommodation contain (and sometimes only barely disguise) the desire to destroy and tear down those things or groups that they view as responsible.

-This is why we have to be very careful about how we look at our relationship to others.
-Being inspired to be better by someone else is of course a good thing; but ingratitude towards the good things in your life, let alone any amount of hatred, resentment, or desire for someone else to fail, is where this sort of thinking becomes sinful and self-destructive.
+We must be very careful about how we look at our relationship to others.
+Being inspired to be better by someone else is of course a good thing; but ingratitude towards the good things in your life—let alone any amount of hatred, resentment, or desire for someone else to fail—is where this sort of thinking becomes sinful and self-destructive.

 The Seven Deadly Sins and their meanings

 Envy is listed as one of the Seven Deadly Sins, a popular list in Western Christianity since the Medieval era.
-What most people don’t know about this list is that the Seven Deadly Sins is only the most recent version of a list that has been re-shaped several times over the centuries.
+What most people don’t know about the Seven Deadly Sins is that this list is only the most recent version of a list that has been reshaped several times over the centuries.
 One interesting detail about this tradition is that envy isn’t one of the original “deadly” sins.
-Analyzing why that is gives us a better sense of what Envy really is, deep down.
+Analyzing why gives us a better sense of what Envy really is, deep down.

 Over time, however, this list of eight vices would become modified and condensed into the form in which we recognize it today.
 In the sixth century, Pope Gregory I revised the list: he combined dejection and despondency into sloth (or “laziness”); he combined vainglory and pride into just pride; and he added envy, bringing the total down to seven.